 Pajamas for Peace hopes to become a part of the change process in finding solutions to end poverty, homelessness and school violence.

-Pajamas for Peace has partnered with Haven House Bridges a homeless shelter and Human Options a domestic violence shelter to bring comfort to children and families in need.
-With every purchase of a pajama you will be providing another pajama to children and families at these organizations through our buy one, empower one and “Be the change” initiative.
-To learn more about our Partners and the impact they are making in our world today, read more about their company missions below.
+With every pajama purchase you will be providing another pajama to children and families at these organizations through our "Buy One, Give One, Empower One" and “Be the Change” initiatives.
+To learn more about our partners and the impact they are making in our world today, read more about their company missions below.

 Meet Our Partners